-- Determine the number and skills of participants to invite: - The number of participants is based on the number of HFs to be supervised in the allocated time.
-For example, if 2 days are used to cover 20 HFs in the district, then a team of two supervisors will cover two HFs per day.
-Therefore, five teams are needed making a total of 10 supervisors (4 DHT, 2 HSD, and therefore four from HC IIIs). - Ensure that participants have the appropriate skills and knowledge to facilitate on-the-job training during supportive supervision.
+Determine the number of participants to invite:

+• The number of participants is based on the number of HFs to be supervised in the allocated time.
+For example, if two days are used to cover 20 HFs in the district, then a team of two supervisors will cover two HFs per day.
+Therefore, five teams are needed, making a total of 10 supervisors (4 DHT, 2 HSD, and four from HC IIIs).

+- Ensure that participants have the knowledge and skills to facilitate on-the-job training during SS. - Develop agenda and schedule for first SS.